abdussamad018/Sports-Betting-Odds/README.md

 - Check the JSON format matches the required structure
 - Verify the file is accessible via `/data.json` URL

-**Styling issues?**
-- Make sure Tailwind CSS is properly installed
-- Check that all CSS classes are being applied
-- Verify the build process is working correctly

 **Search not working?**
 - Check the data structure matches the expected format
 - Verify team names and IDs are present in the data
 - Check browser console for any JavaScript errors

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section above
-2. Review the code comments for implementation details
-3. Open an issue on GitHub with detailed information

----

 **Built with ❤️ using Next.js and Tailwind CSS**